GMOD/jbrowse-components/packages/website/docs/developer_creating_track_types.md

 ---
 id: developer_creating_track_types
-title: Creating track types
+title: Creating custom track types
 ---

-## Creating a custom track type

 At a high level the track types are a mobx-state-tree type that has a ReactComponent attribute which JBrowse uses to draw the data.
 The track type